Quick start: Extract information from an image using AI

 1. Set the task type set to AI task.

 2. Leave the AI task field set to Extract.
-This AI task type extracts information from a photo of file.
+This AI task type extracts information from a photo, PDF, or text.

 3. Leave the Input column field set to Car photo.
-This is the Image column used to upload a car photo.
+This is the Image column that is used to upload a car photo.

 4. Under Output:

-1. Turn on Save to table to save the extracted information to the AppSheet database.
+1. Select Save to table to save the extracted information to the AppSheet database.

 2. Notice that the first column is added and set to Make